dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/project-dependencies.md

 ## Example

 As an example, let's say you work on the Marketing team at the Jaffle Shop.
-The name of the project is `jaffle_marketing`:
+The name of your team's project is `jaffle_marketing`:

 <File name="dbt_project.yml">